-- Check the package contents of your router to ensure that it is complete (see "Unpacking Your New Wireless Router" on page 1"). - Select an optimum location for your wireless router after reviewing the guidelines presented in "Positioning Your Wireless Router" on page 7."
+- Check the package contents of your router to ensure that it is complete (see "Unpacking Your New Wireless Router" on page 1"). - Select an optimum location for your N750 wireless gigabit router after reviewing the guidelines presented in "Positioning Your Wireless Router" on page 6."

-Connecting Your Wireless Router
+Connecting Your N750 Wireless Gigabit Router

-Before you install your wireless router, make sure that the Internet Protocol (TCP/IP) Property settings on your computer are set to "automatically obtain an IP address" using DHCP and "Obtain DNS server address automatically."
-You can check these settings by looking at the TCP/IP Properties of your Internal Network Connections, which are accessible through the Control Panel of your computer.
-If you are unsure about this, refer to the documentation for your computer or see the link to TCP/IP Addressing in "Related Documents" on page 43.
+Before you install your N750 wireless gigabit router, make sure that the Internet Protocol (TCP/IP) Property settings on your computer are set to "automatically obtain an IP address" using DHCP and "Obtain DNS server address automatically."
+You can check these settings by looking at the TCP/IP Properties of your Internal Network Connections, which are accessible through the

+Control Panel of your computer.
+If you are unsure about this, refer to the documentation for your computer or see the link to TCP/IP Addressing in "Related Documents" on page 39.